cheuh008/HC.Chem501/Python/README.md

 1. The `main.py` script calls `dbHandler.py` to fetch data from ThingSpeak channels using their API keys.
 2. The data is cleaned and stored in a SQLite database (`thingspeak_data.db`).
-3. Plots are generated using `plotting.py`, which creates a 4x4 grid and individual PNG files for each field.
+3. Plots are generated using `plotting.py`, which creates a 4x4 grid and individual png" files for each field.
 4. Results are saved in the `plots/` directory and displayed in the terminal.

 ---